Thank you to John Carley for the breathtaking featured photo!

 Let the Gospel flow freely from my life.

-I won’t force anyone.
-Everyone can choose.
+Jesus wasn’t forceful.
+He was irresistible to those who had soft hearts.
 Did you read what Jesus said?
 “Anyone…may come to Me…” How would they know to come to Him? “…rivers of living water will flow from the heart of believers…” The Spirit works through believers who walk with Him.
 People who are lost can see Him in our lives.

 Am I supposed to ask everyone if they are saved?